EvoluxBR/front-end-test/README.md

 - Your ability to mock API endpoints
 - Your ability to solve problems with logic (by implementing the dynamic data mock)
 - Your ability to sync the UI state with the application state
-- Your general ability with CSS.
+- Your ability to create UIs with a at minimum aesthetic appeal.